 Madison Marriott West 1313 John Q. Hammons Dr. Middleton, WI 53562

 Your name tag is your admittance ticket to the Annual Meeting.
 Please bring it and a photo ID if you plan to attend the meeting.
-More information will follow your reservation.
-We look forward to seeing you.

 SHAREHOLDER RESOURCES AT MGEENERGY.COM